-On November 14, 2017, we entered into an Exclusive Patent License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") for a partnership to research and develop certain of our proprietary biologics that target certain autoimmune disease indications (the "Initial Indications").
+On November 14, 2017, we entered into an Exclusive Patent License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") for a partnership to research and develop certain of our proprietary biologics that target certain autoimmune diseases.
 We view this Collaboration Agreement as a component of our development strategy since it will allow us to advance our autoimmune programs in partnership with a world class pharmaceutical company, while also continuing our focus on our more advanced cancer programs.
-The research program outlined in the Collaboration Agreement entails (1) our research, discovery and development of certain CUE BiologicsTM drug candidates up to the point of demonstration of certain biologically relevant effects ("Proof of Mechanism") and (2) the further development by Merck of the CUE BiologicsTM drug candidates that have demonstrated Proof of Mechanism (the "Proposed Product Candidates") up to the point of demonstration of all or substantially all of the properties outlined in such Proposed Product Candidates' profiles as described in the Collaboration Agreement.
+The research program outlined in the Collaboration Agreement entails (1) our research, discovery and development of certain CUE BiologicsTM drug candidates up to the point of demonstration of certain biologically relevant effects and (2) Merck's further development of proposed product candidates.
+The collaboration will encompass multiple disease targets across certain primary disease indication areas.

-For the purposes of this collaboration, we have granted to Merck under the Collaboration Agreement an exclusive license under certain of our patent rights, including a sublicense of patent rights licensed from Einstein, to the extent applicable to the specific CUE BiologicsTM that are elected to be developed by Merck.
-From the effective date of the Collaboration Agreement until the earlier of (i) the first achievement of Proof of Mechanism for a Cue BiologicTM drug candidate or (ii) 18 months after we notify the joint steering committee that the first Product Candidate has been synthesized under the research program, we are required to forebear from researching, developing or licensing to a third party rights related to any CUE BiologicsTM drug candidate for the treatment of autoimmune diseases other than pursuant to the Collaboration Agreement.
-In addition, so long as Merck continues product development on a Proposed Product Candidate, we are restricted from conducting any development activities within the Initial Indication covered by such Proposed Product Candidate other than pursuant to the Collaboration Agreement.
-The Company is not required to forbear at any time, however, from developing other Cue BiologicsTM for use in therapeutic areas other than autoimmune diseases, e.g., for use in treating cancer or infectious diseases.
+For the purposes of this collaboration, we have granted to Merck under the Collaboration Agreement an exclusive license under certain of our patent rights, including a sublicense of patent rights licensed from Einstein, to the extent applicable to the CUE BiologicsTM and primary disease indication areas that are the subject of the Collaboration Agreement.
+Until the earlier of a defined milestone being achieved under the Collaboration Agreement, or the expiration of a designated term, we are required to forebear from researching, developing or licensing to a third party rights related to any CUE BiologicsTM drug candidate for the treatment of autoimmune diseases other than pursuant to the Collaboration Agreement.

 In exchange for the licenses and other rights granted to Merck under the Collaboration Agreement, we will receive a \$2.5 million nonrefundable up-front payment and may be eligible to receive additional funding in developmental milestone payments, as well as tiered royalties if all research, development, regulatory and commercial milestones agreed upon by both parties are successfully achieved.
-Excluding the upfront payment described above, we are eligible to earn up to \$101 million for the achievement of certain research and development milestones, \$120 million for the achievement of certain regulatory milestones and \$150 million for the achievement of certain commercial milestones, in addition to tiered royalties on sales, if all pre-specified milestones associated with multiple products across the primary disease indication areas are achieved.
-The Collaboration Agreement requires us to use the first \$2.7 million of milestone payments we receive under the agreement to fund contract research.
+Including the upfront payment described above, we are eligible to earn up to \$374 million in research, development, regulatory and commercial payments in addition to tiered royalties on sales, if all pre-specified milestones associated with multiple products across the primary disease indication areas are achieved.
 The amount of the royalty payments is a percentage of product sales ranging in the single digits based on the amount of such sales.